CyberSecurity AD

 3

-The infrastructure is designed in accordance with:
+The infrastructure is aligned with:

-applicable Dutch law;
+applicable Dutch and European law;

 recognized cybersecurity principles;